-240 EFRAG highlights that currently there is diversity in practice on how entities that operate business activities in different industries present their performance (e.g. a manufacturer providing financing to customers or entities operating both banking and insurance services).
-Some present information related to the different business activities in the statement of profit or loss within operating profit, by adding separate rows and allocating revenues and expenses in different rows (as in paragraph IE11

-- of Illustrative Examples).
-On the contrary, others present all income and expenses related to different business activities without any business distinction, accompanied by a more detailed information in the segment reporting provided in accordance with IFRS 8. - 241 EFRAG considers that it could be useful if the IASB could further explain how entities with different business lines related to different industries should prepare their financial statements, especially when considering the example provided by the IASB in paragraph IE11 of the Illustrative Examples.
+- 248 EFRAG highlights that currently there is diversity in practice on how entities that operate business activities in different industries present their performance (e.g. a manufacturer providing financing to customers or entities operating both banking and insurance services).
+Some present information related to the different business activities in the statement of profit or loss as part of operating profit, by adding separate rows and allocating revenues and expenses (as in paragraph IE11 of Illustrative Examples).
+On the contrary, others present all income and expenses related to different business activities without any business distinction, accompanied by a more detailed information in the segment reporting provided in accordance with IFRS 8. - EFRAG considers that it could be useful if the IASB could further explain how entities with different business activities related to different industries should prepare their financial statements, especially when considering the example provided by the IASB in paragraph IE11 of the Illustrative Examples.
 The IASB should consider whether there is a need to provide further illustration on how the split between the operating/financing and investing categories in this case.
-In addition, the need for consistency with the requirements in IFRS 8 should be considered, together with the disclosure of judgement applied to allocate revenues and costs across business lines (e.g. internal transactions), when they are presented in separate rows on the face of the statement of profit or loss.
+In addition, the need for consistency with the requirements in IFRS 8 should be considered together with the disclosure of judgement applied to allocate revenues and costs across business activities (e.g. in case of group internal transactions between businesses), when they are presented separately on the face of the statement of profit or loss.